Honigkuchenpups/WS2812b-Echo-Control/README.md

 What do you need?

--Raspberry Pi
+1. Raspberry Pi
+2. WS2812b strip
--Jumper cable(for the WS2812b)
+3. Jumper cable(for the WS2812b)
--Sudo permission
+4. Sudo permission

 How to install the projekt?
 1.  sudo apt-get update -y